rehierl/node-tree-outliner/1-1-1-graph-theory/2-4-border-graph.md

 * note - `(OBG(A,B) == OBG(B,A))`

-That is, the outer border graph `OBG` is a subgraph of `G` such that each edge is an edge in `G` where one of the endpoints is in `(G \ S)` and the other in `S`.
+That is, the outer border graph `OBG` is a subgraph of `G` such that each edge in it is an edge in `G` where one of its endpoints is in `(G \ S)` and the other in `S`.
 That is, each edge in `OBG` leads from one subgraph to another.
 As before, the set of vertices in `OBG` is defined by the set of its edges (i.e.
 `(OBG(G,S) == G[E])`).

-Note that an outer border graph `OBG` has two subgraphs: One that is reduced to all the edges that point inwards from `(G \ S)` to `S` (i.e. `Ei`, aka.
+Note that an outer border graph `OBG` has two subgraphs: One that is limited to all the edges that point inwards from `(G \ S)` to `S` (i.e. `Ei`, aka.
 `OBGi`), and one that is reduced to all the edges that point outwards from `S` to `(G \ S)` (i.e. `Eo`, aka. `OBGo`).
 That is, these two subgraphs have